fcitx5-android/fcitx5-android.github.io/docs/faq.en.md

 !!! warning

-    Abosolute path above may not apply if you configured [work profile](https://developer.android.com/work/versions/android-11#work).
+    Above absolute paths may not apply if you configured [work profile](https://developer.android.com/work/versions/android-11#work).
     We recommend using the builtin file manager (via DocumentsUI) to manage the data of Fcitx5 for Android.
+    You can access the files in `/sdcard/Android/data/org.fcitx.fcitx5.android/files/` by selecting "Fcitx 5 for Android" in the sidebar of DocumentsUI.
+No third-party file manager/adb/root permission are required.

 ## How to import Pinyin dictionary